 - How do you commute to work?
 (Choices: 1- Car, 2 – Bus, 3 – Train, 4 – Walk, 5 – Other)

 As its name suggests, this question type is used for gathering information about a consumer.
-From their background to income level, demographic questions can provide you with deeper insights into your target market.
+From their background to income level, these simple questions can provide you with deeper insights into your target market.
+They’re also used as screening questions since they can help you to identify the population segments you’re targeting.

 Demographic questions help you understand your target market.
 By collecting customer data, you can identify similarities and differences between different demographics.
 Then, you can make buyer personas and classify them based on who they are or what they do.